Whether you want a subtle sidebar or a full-screen takeover, you can design that with Digioh’s form builder.

 To design something that looks good at most resolutions, it’s a good idea to stay under 900×650.

 1366×768 is a common screen resolution, and some people still even use 1024×768.
 So 768 seems like a good number to stay under for height.
-To account for the address bar, bookmarks bar and taskbar, etc., staying under 650 pixels for the height is probably your best bet.
+To account for the address bar, bookmarks bar, and taskbar, etc., staying under 650 pixels for the height of your pop-up is probably your best bet.

 Still, this isn’t a hard rule.
 For a full-screen design, you may choose to go larger and use responsive design.

 Here’s a preview of a 900×650 lightbox on a 1024×768 window:

 There’s no way to predict every screen resolution or whether your visitors will view your website in a full-screen window.
 To guarantee that your pop-up fits any window, you can turn on responsive design.
 This automatically resizes your lightbox based on the size of the window.

 To learn more about responsive settings, see our help doc here.

 Here is an example of a 900×650 lightbox with the max width and height set to 75%, viewed in a 1024×768 window:

 Desktop Sidebar Sizes